jrs-coding-school/nosql-camp/views/index.md

 - Represent relationships between docs.
 - Perform calculations on the data.

-### Design documents and views
+## Design documents and views

 Design documents are like any other document in Couch, with one exception.
 When naming design documents, you must begin the name with `_design/`.
 For example, `_design/relief-test`.

-You must define the view (query) within a design document using the following format:
+Define the view (query) within a design document using the following format.
+A view contains a map function and an optional reduce function:

 ```
 {